4 Types of Market Segmentation: Real-World Examples & Benefits

 Luxury goods manufacturer Montblanc worked with Yieldify to present a selection of offers across their website.
-One sought to raise conversions using a Father’s Day deal that offered a free gift to those spending over £200 – an amount that acknowledged the spending expectations of Montblanc’s target audience and saw a +118% uplift in conversions for those targeted.
+They lifted conversions by 118% with a Father’s Day deal offering a free gift to customers spending over £200 – a threshold that took the spending expectations of Montblanc’s target audience into account.

 - Life goals